sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   ```
   Hello,

   My name is <Instructor name>.
-I am one of the several instructors
+I am one of the several
-  from Pivotal (now part of VMWare) of this PAL course.
+  instructors from VMware of this PAL course.
 A few
   things to communicate before we start.

   - Please make sure you can access the course